tjanczuk/edge/README.md

 );
 ```

-## How to: marshal data between C# and node.js
+## How to: marshal data between C# and Node.js

-Edge.js can marshal any JSON-serializable value between .NET and node.js (although JSON serializaton is not used in the process).
-Edge also supports marshaling between node.js `Buffer` instance and a .NET `byte[]` array to help you efficiently pass binary data.
+Edge.js can marshal any JSON-serializable value between .NET and Node.js (although JSON serializaton is not used in the process).
+Edge also supports marshaling between Node.js `Buffer` instance and a CLR `byte[]` array to help you efficiently pass binary data.

-You can call .NET from node.js and pass in a complex JavaScript object as follows:
+You can call .NET from Node.js and pass in a complex JavaScript object as follows:

 ```javascript
 var dotNetFunction = edge.func('Edge.Sample.dll');